Rio de Janeiro: Major highways

 Avenida Brasil (Brazil Avenue) is the longest and busiest highway in Rio de Janeiro, stretching 58 km from the Port area in the city center through the North side to Santa Cruz in the West side and carrying 800,000 vehicles per day.
 Almost the entire highway is part of BR-101, which continues east along the Rio-Niterói Bridge towards Vitória, Salvador and Recife and west through Itaguaí towards Santos, Curitiba and Florianópolis.
 Shorter sections of Avenida Brasil are also part of BR-040 (which runs from the Rio de Janeiro Port area to Petrópolis, Belo Horizonte and Brasília), BR-116 (which runs northeast from Rio de Janeiro to Teresópolis, Vitória da Conquista and Fortaleza and northwest to São Paulo, Curitiba and Porto Alegre) and BR-465 (which runs from the neighbourhood of Campo Grande to Seropédica).
 Avenida Brasil is a critical freight corridor and bottleneck, particularly for the Port of Rio de Janeiro, with over 500 trucks per day using the highway in the morning peak.
 The 26 km long Transbrasil BRT runs in the middle of Avenida Brasil from Gentileza Intermodal Terminal to Deodoro station and carries 115,000 passengers per day.

 The Rio-Niterói Bridge is a 13 km long box girder bridge that runs between the Port of Rio de Janeiro and the Port of Niterói via Mocanguê Island.
 The bridge, which is part of BR-101, is the only direct road connection between the east and west sides of Guanabara Bay and is therefore a critical traffic bottleneck, carrying 150,000 vehicles per day, including over 7000 trucks.
 Most of the bridge is 60 meters above the water, with the central span rising to 72 meters to allow for large ships to pass.
 There is a toll booth in the eastbound direction.

 The Linha Amarela (Yellow Line) highway, officially Avenida Governador Carlos Lacerda, runs 17 km from Fundão Island to Barra da Tijuca via Del Castilho, Méier and Jacarepaguá.
 It is maintained by LAMSA (Linha Amarela S.A.), which is owned by Invepar, and is one of two tolled roads within city limits.
 The Yellow Line carries 120,000 vehicles per day.
 It runs entirely parallel to the Transcarioca BRT.

 The Linha Vermelha (Red Line), officially Via Expressa Presidente João Goulart or RJ-071, is a 22 km long highway that runs from Cidade Nova to São João de Meriti via Fundão Island, Galeão International Airport and Duque de Caxias, entirely parallel to Avenida Brasil.
 There is an 8 km barrier known as the Wall of Shame along the highway in Maré; this was ostensibly built as a noise barrier during the leadup to the 2016 Summer Olympics but is widely considered by local residents to be a way for the city to hide the favela from Galeão International Airport passengers.
 Trucks are banned from using the highway.
 The Red Line carries 90,000 vehicles per day.

 Airports

-The city of Rio de Janeiro is served by the following airports:
+The following airports serve the city of Rio de Janeiro: